theochem/horton/doc/user_integration_grids.rst

 If you are not familiar with the ``obasis`` or ``lf`` object, please refer to :ref:`user_molecularham_basis`.
-The density matrix can either be read from a file or computed with Horton.
+The density matrix can either be read from a file or computed with HORTON.
 For more information, please refer to :ref:`user_hf_dft`.

 Given a multiplicative potential, its expectation value is written as: